 S34 Income Tax (Trading and Other Income) Act 2005, S54 Corporation Tax Act 2009

 You should allow the normal professional costs of preparing tax computations and supporting accounts.

-In computing Estates’ profits for Excess Profits Tax [EPT] purposes the Commissioners of Inland Revenue decided that only just over half of the estate manager’s remuneration should be allowed.
-The appellants were of the opinion that if this decision were upheld, similar decisions, which it would then be almost impossible to resist, would be made for subsequent chargeable accounting periods.
+In computing Estates’ profits for Excess Profits Tax [EPT] (which was a tax which applied at the time to profits over and above a certain level) purposes the Inland Revenue decided that only just over half of the estate manager’s remuneration should be allowed.
+The company was of the opinion that if this decision were upheld, similar decisions, which it would then be almost impossible to resist, would be made for subsequent chargeable accounting periods.
 For these subsequent periods there would be a right to recover from the manager the additional EPT resulting from the decisions and it was thought that the parent company, being a public company, might be bound to exercise this right.
 Such action might seriously prejudice the company's future by causing the loss of the services of the manager.
-The appellants therefore appealed against the decision to the Board of Referees, who held that 90% of the manager's remuneration was allowable.
-In conducting the appeal the Estates company incurred expenditure of £622 on legal costs and accountancy fees.
+The Estates company therefore appealed against the decision to the Board of Referees, who held that 90% of the manager's remuneration was allowable.
+In conducting the appeal, the Estates company incurred expenditure of £622 on legal costs and accountancy fees.

 The Crown lost in the High Court, won a unanimous verdict in the Court of Appeal and was successful by a three to two majority in the House of Lords.